 Shirazeh Houshiary, Artist

-In 2016, Sculpture in the City was delivered by the City of London in partnership with: 22 Bishopsgate, 30 St Mary Axe, Aon, Aviva, British Land, Brookfield, Hiscox, TH Real Estate, Tower 42, Willis Watson Towers and WRBC Development.
+In 2017, Sculpture in the City was delivered by the City of London in partnership with: 22 Bishopsgate, Aon, Aviva, Bloomberg, British Land, Brookfield, Generali, Hiscox, TH Real Estate, Tower 42 and WRBC Development.

 Working with Stella Ioannou is a delight.
 She has done amazing things with Sculpture in the City; organising and placing a large variety of important sculptures around the City of London, each year.
 The sculpture Aurora by Anthony Caro was positioned outside Willis Tower Watson and the Lloyds Building.
 We lent it to her and it looks tremendous there.
 Her work has benefited both Art and the City.